Is the World of Hyatt Credit Card worth it?

 The points can be redeemed for cash, merchandise and gift cards, but the real value comes when transferring to Chase airline and hotel partners, or earning 25% extra value when booking travel through the Ultimate Rewards travel portal.

 Chase is offering a valuable sign-up bonus for new cardholders: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 when you redeem through Chase Ultimate Rewards®.
 Chase Sapphire Preferred® Card charges a $95 annual fee, which is not waived the first year.

 Marriott Bonvoy Boundless® Credit Card

 If Hyatt's footprint isn't large enough but you still want automatic elite status and other perks, the Marriott Bonvoy Boundless® Credit Card could be a good fit.
-This card starts you off with a For a Limited Time Only!
-Earn 125,000 Bonus Points and 1 Free Night Award (Free Night Award has a redemption value up to 50,000 points) after spending $5,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless® Credit Card!.
+This card starts you off with a Earn 3 Free Nights after spending $3,000 on purchases in your first 3 months from account opening + 10X total points per $1 spent on up to $2,500 in combined purchases at gas stations, restaurants, and grocery stores within 6 months from account opening with the Marriott Bonvoy Boundless® Credit Card!.
 You'll also Earn up to 17X total points for every $1 spent at over 7,000 hotels participating in Marriott Bonvoy® and 2X points on all other purchases.
 You'll get a free night worth 35,000 points each year on your cardmember anniversary, and you'll get automatic Silver elite status with a path to Gold status through credit card spending.